ibexa/documentation-developer/docs/search/criteria_reference/taxonomy_entry_id.md

 # TaxonomyEntryId Criterion

-The [`TaxonomyEntryId` Search Criterion](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Taxonomy-Search-Query-Criterion-TaxonomyEntryId.html) searches for content based on the ID of the Taxonomy Entry it is assigned to.
+The [`TaxonomyEntryId` Search Criterion](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Taxonomy-Search-Query-Criterion-TaxonomyEntryId.html) searches for content based on the ID of the Taxonomy Entry it's assigned to.

 ## Arguments